jaarmore/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 > Function that concatenates two strings.

 ## 1-strncat.c
-> Function that concatenates two strings.
+> Function that concatenates two strings, using n characters passing on the function.

+## 2-strncpy.c
+> Function that copies a string.